etienne-busnel/SQL_Processor/README.md

 # SQL_Processor
-Basic SQL Processor which supports Create, Insert, Select commands
+Basic SQL Processor in pyhton which supports the following commands

+CREATE
+INSERT
+SELECT
+- JOIN
+- WHERE
+-
+DESC